 The severity of the symptoms varies as you progress through the various stages.
-At the degenerative stage, people may experience general and diffuse pain due to the joint mechanics being altered by the disc losing its height as well as the chemical process involved with the break down of the disc material.
+At the degenerative stage, people may experience general and diffuse pain due to the joint mechanics being altered by disclosing its height as well as the chemical process involved with the breakdown of the disc material.
 Once the disc starts to protrude into the nerve is when you will start to notice radiating pain into the extremities or at least traveling out from the site of pain.
 If the problem is in the low back you may begin to feel some pain in the glute or the top of the hamstring.
 As the herniated disc progresses and pushes more into the nerve, the more distal the symptoms will manifest.
 This means that the pain could travel into the foot or ankle.
 Numbness and tingling may accompany this process.

 With consistent, sustained pressure on the nerve, muscle weakness may be observed.
 If the herniated disc is in the low back this could manifest as a “drop foot” or inability to hold the front of your foot up while standing or stabilize while walking.
 Walking on your tiptoes may also be affected.
 At this point, a referral to your MD would be warranted as a round of steroids or some other type of potent anti-inflammatory medication would be in order.
 If there is any change in your ability to use the bathroom or experience any degree of bowel/bladder incontinence a trip to the hospital is in order.